 Final Thoughts

-Beginning with characteristics like firmness, tack, and texture, you can narrow down the best golf grips for your game.
+Beginning with characteristics like firmness, tack, and texture, you can narrow down the best golf club grips for your game.
 Then, consider your own features and preferences.
 What is the size of your hands?
 Do your joints often hurt after a day on the golf course?
 Do your hands blister easily?

 RELATED: Should You Take A Divot In Golf